 Making sure your car is well maintained and booking regular check-ups can help spot and correct problems that might be costing you fuel, from leaks to worn-out spark plugs.

 Save at a standstill

 If you’re stuck in traffic for more than a minute, switch off your engine.
 Most modern cars do this automatically these days, but one to watch if yours doesn’t.

 Use stop-start if you can

 Some cars have stop-start engines that kick in when you take your foot off the clutch.
 So when you stop at a crossing and your car is in neutral, you can let the stop-start engine do its work and save you fuel.

 This may sound like common sense, but how often do you actually check your tyres?
 Be honest!

 You should check them at least once a month and before long journeys.
-Not only because low tyre pressure is really dangerous, but you’ll be using up a lot more fuel too.
+Not only is low tyre pressure really dangerous, but you’ll be using up a lot more fuel too.